 Dr. Robert Lustig, author of Fat Chance: Beating the Odds Against Sugar, Processed Food, Obesity, and Disease, blames the rise in obesity rates of the last 30 years on the increased amount of added sugar in our diets.
-Most of this sugar is hidden in processed food items that don’t taste sweet; yet, manufacturers add sugar anyway.
+Most of this sugar is hidden in processed food items that don’t taste sweet, yet, manufacturers add sugar anyway.

 Research shows sugar consumption drives fat storage and shuts down satiety signals, making the brain think you’re hungry.
 It also causes chronic inflammation, which can lead to obesity and many other diseases.

-The Effects of Drink on Obesity
+The effects of drink on obesity

 There are several types of drinks known to affect obesity: alcohol, sugar-sweetened soft drinks, fruit juices, and diet drinks artificially sweetened with chemicals.

 Unfortunately, Americans love their sweetened beverages.
 Soft drink companies rake in around $195 bill a year in the U.S. alone.
-And then there are all the sugar-laden juices that moms give their children, thinking they’re good for their health, never thinking these products cause weight gain.
+And then there are all the sugar-laden juices that moms give their children, thinking they’re good for their health, never considering that these products cause weight gain.
 And alcohol…well…there’s a reason heavy drinkers get a “beer belly.”
 Research has shown that routinely drinking alcohol slows the metabolism, contributing to obesity.
 This is because the body must metabolize alcohol immediately, so it is not able to metabolize other sugars and fats as efficiently.

 Don’t be fooled into thinking diet soft drinks are good for your waistline, either.
 Several studies have shown that those who routinely drink diet soft drinks gain as much weight as those who stick to the sugar-sweetened variety.

-The Effects of Exercise on Obesity
+The effects of exercise on obesity

 For many years, experts and government agencies have promoted exercise as something that will help end obesity.
 If you want to lose weight and keep it off, they say, you must “eat less and exercise more!”
-We’ve heard this so many times, that we accept it as truth.
+We’ve heard this so many times that we accept it as truth.
 We never think to question it.